Fardeen-003/forage-midas/README.md

 # 💳 Midas Transaction Processing System

+> ⚡ Simulates a real-world backend system used in financial transaction processing

+---

 ## 🚀 Overview
 A real-time transaction processing system built using **Spring Boot and Apache Kafka**.
 This project simulates a backend system used in financial services to process streaming transaction data, validate balances, and update accounts.